sirupsen/sysvmq/README.md

 Note that `sysvmq` doesn't rely on any third-party message broker.
 The message queue is handled by the kernel.
 It's extremely stable and performant.

+`sysvmq` has been tested heavily in production at Shopify, under more than `100k RPM`.

 ## Installation

 Add `sysvm` to your Gemfile.